ataradov/edbg/README.md

   -p, --program              program the chip
   -v, --verify               verify memory
-  -k, --lock                 lock the chip (set security bit) -r, --read                 read the contents of the chip -f, --file <file>          binary file to be programmed or verified -t, --target <name>        specify a target type (use '-t list' for a list of supported target types) -l, --list                 list all available debuggers
+  -k, --lock                 lock the chip (set security bit) -r, --read                 read the contents of the chip (use '-f file' to specify output file name) -f, --file <file>          binary file to be programmed or verified -t, --target <name>        specify a target type (use '-t list' for a list of supported target types) -l, --list                 list all available debuggers